Why Small Businesses should Outsource their IT Support

-And he won't be able to respond your emergencies because he gets paid more by the big company than by you.
+And they won't be able to respond your emergencies because they get paid more by the big company than by you.

 Then you're only ever responding to catastrophes, at which point you'll have to trust someone you don't already have a relationship with and that isn't already familiar with the nuts and bolts of your IT infrastructure.

 You can outsource your IT support to T C Solutions or to someone else, but pick someone.
 Technology isn't going to get any simpler, and the sooner you pick someone to support you, the faster and better they'll be able to do it.

 Computers need to be replaced periodically.
 You should plan for this, and replace your computers on a regular schedule.
 Otherwise, you're constantly reacting to catastrophes.
 I suggest you replace your computers every three years, replacing a third of them each year.
 If you want to tempt fate a little more, replace a quarter of your computers every year, but come up with a plan and stick to it.

 Leasing your computers forces you to stick to the plan.
 When a lease expires, you send the old computers back and install the new computers you got on a new lease.
 (One of my clients even had a program that allowed employees to take the old off-lease computers.)

 There are also some financial incentives to leasing.
 When you buy computers, you can either depreciate them over 5 years, or fully depreciate them the first year.
 But you can only depreciate the purchase price, not the interest you paid on the purchase.
 And buying new computers is a capital expense.
 Leasing computers is an operating expense, and you can write off the entire lease payment, including the interest, each year of the lease.